xTechon/CV_prog1/Report.md

     width, height, _ = (matrix @ [width-1, height-1, 1]).astype(int)
 ```

-Once I have the size of the output image, I can initalize it.
+Once we have the size of the output image, we can initalize it.
 Here, I set all pixels to 0 (black) for simplicity:

 ```python
     # init output values